 Ecksand has recently experienced a boost in popularity as Meghan Markle, the Duchess of Sussex, has been spotted wearing the brand’s stackable rings.
 Other popular collections include the label’s ‘Lucky’ line, which includes a selection of items with horseshoe-shaped pendants, and its nautical-themed ‘Tresses’ line.

-With jewellery ranging from classic wedding and engagement rings to contemporary pieces that can be mixed and matched, Ecksand targets customers of all ages, according to Bianchini.
+With jewellery ranging from classic mens wedding rings and engagement rings to contemporary pieces that can be mixed and matched, Ecksand targets customers of all ages, according to Bianchini.
 Through the company’s custom service, clients can design rings that are 100% personalized.

 After having distributed its jewellery online in its Montreal showroom for the past several years, Ecksand decided to open a boutique to create a larger, more accessible space in which to showcase its collections.